EcoQuest Faculty, Staff and Academic Associates

 Lecturer

-He is a lecturer at EcoQuest and a research supervisor.
-Thomas supports outreach activities, especially for science education.
+Thomas is a lecturer at EcoQuest and a research supervisor.
+He supports outreach activities, especially those related to science education.

 Natasha Bansal